runwayml/learn/docs/tutorials/tutorial_p5_posenet.md

 # Tutorial: Skeleton tracking in P5.js

 In this tutorial we will use the Posenet model in RunwayML, and connect it to a sketch in [p5.js](https://p5js.org/).
 Posenet allows for accurate skeleton tracking. p5.js is a creative coding library in Javascript.
 In this tutorial, we'll use websockets to connect p5.js to RunwayML.
 Websockets are a great way to work with any input/output communication between RunwayML and the browser.
 This script continuously sends over an image from a browser base web camera input.
 That input is queried on the model and the output is sent back to the browser.
-We'll then be able to work with th skeleton points in p5.js for creative output!
+We'll then be able to work with the skeleton points in p5.js for creative output!

 ### Requirements